I’m sure we all have things we dislike.

 - Add in your seasonings – salt, cumin and a sprinkle of black pepper.

 - Refrigerate for at least an hour or so.
 It tastes much better cold.
 To serve, garnish with crumbled vegan feta cheese and toasted walnuts.

 How to Serve:

 Our Suggestions: Beet Hummus is by no means traditional or authentic.
 This is a modern twist on the classic Middle-Eastern hummus.
 We wanted to make this low-carb, low-fat so we omitted the tahini and oil, instead using more beets and chickpea water to give it that classic smooth texture.
 Broccoli is added to add more depth/richness and nutrients, without overpowering the flavor of the hummus.
 This is also a great way to use leftover vegetables!

-Broccoli: If you don’t have broccoli, you may add an equivalent amount of riced cauliflower which will work perfectly as well!
+Broccoli: If you don’t have broccoli, you may add an equivalent amount of riced cauliflower or OMIT it completely.

 Vegan Feta: If you are not vegan or dairy free, use regular feta cheese or even goat cheese.

 Walnuts: Another great substitute would be sliced almonds or pecans!